lopezpdvn/lopezpdvn.github.io/pages/tech-notes/openssh-server-cygwin-windows-10.md

 Start the service `sshd` or restart the computer.
 Set up your public key authentication and login from the remote computer.

+### Troubleshooot

+#### Logging

+By default, `sshd` logs to the windows event system at _Windows Logs_/_Application_ with source = `sshd`.

+#### Public key authentication in Windows 10

+Using public key authentication in Windows requires having a separate user account.
+It appears that some Windows systems can disable this feature completely.

+I've seen an instance of a system where the server won't allow public key authentication failing with error `sshd: PID XXXX: fatal: seteuid YYYYYYY: No such device or address`.

 ## Uninstall